AlexKutepov/Plot-a-function-graph-in-Unity3D/README.md

 If you want the  function graph is non-linear, you will must add many  points next to each other.

 You can create your own a method for add points, so it will be more convenient.

+You can resize the graph however you want, just do a rect transform before how you  start the project.